Azure/kubernetes-hackfest/labs/networking/calico-lab-exercise/modules/using-observability-tools.md

     This will add `centos-to-frontend` policy to your `platform` tier and remove `centos-to-frontend` policy in your `default` tier.

-    d.
+    b.
 Add the `allow-azure-access` DNS policy to security tier.

     ```bash
     kubectl apply -f demo/20-egress-access-controls/netset.external-apis.yaml